 Health and well being

-In all sites and offices, healthy snacks and fruit are provided for employees as well as on-site shower facilities for thos who wist to exercise on their way to work.
+Many Vitec locations are now providing free or subsidised healthy eating facilities on-site, and workplace health and gym memberships.
+In all sites and offices, healthy snacks and fruit are provided for all employees as well as on-site shower facilities for thos who wist to exercise on their way to work.

 Health and safety